De La Salle College, Malvern: Mission Action Day

-On the final day of term 1, the college participates in Mission Action Day (formerly Charity Action Day), which consists of a 13 km walk from Kooyong Stadium to T.H.
+On the final day of term 1, students participate in Mission Action Day (formerly Charity Action Day), which consists of a 13 km walk from Kooyong Stadium to T.H.
 King Oval, Glen Iris and back.

 The walk is usually completed in two hours, with students sponsored for completing the walk, thereby raising much needed funds for schools in third-world countries, including the Philippines and Indonesia.
 This event has raised $30,000 AUD in 2021.

 Yaluwo

 The De La Salle 'Yaluwo' are a group of recently graduated Year 12 students who travel to Sri Lanka to work on projects that help the Sri Lankan Lasallian community at Diyagala Boys Town.
 Money raised by the students throughout the year goes towards the completion of the projects.

 The De La Salle students work as labourers for approximately four weeks and while they are doing so, live with the De La Salle Brothers and immerse themselves in the community they are helping.
 This is an alternate way for students to celebrate their year 12 graduation whilst contributing to underprivileged communities.
 All students must commit to the immersion at the start of their year 12-year and raise a minimum amount per student for the building projects.
 Students also cover their own transport and living costs.